What is Bisphenol A?

 It is important to remember that food packaging serves an important safety purpose in protecting foods from pathogens or other contaminants.

-Can BPA migrate out of food and beverage containers and accumulate in our bodies?
+Does BPA migrate out of cans and accumulate in our bodies?

 What is the FDA doing to ensure public health related to BPA?

-The FDA will provide updates to the public on significant new information on Bisphenol A as it becomes available.
+The FDA will continue to evaluate the safety of BPA and will continue to provide updates to the public on significant new information as it becomes available.